 You need to find a good balance between clearing out the room noise and hearing.
 How, you might ask?

-- The first is with monitor placement.
-The speakers should be facing you, and you should be equidistant from each one.
+• The first is with monitor placement.
+The speakers should face you, and you should be equidistant from each one.
 That way, you will hear the same sound in both ears at the same level, and you won’t have as much room noise getting in the way.
 Some people turn their monitors sideways for several reasons, which I’ve discussed in a separate article.
 Why Do People Turn their Studio Monitors Sideways?

-- The second is with adjusting the volume in dB.
+• The second is with adjusting the volume in dB.
 The general rule of thumb is to keep the volume at or below 80-85 dB.
 As loudness increases past the optimal level, the quality of your audio decreases.
 At very high volumes, you may experience clipping, which is a distortion of the audio signal.
-Too much clipping results in a very harsh-sounding audio track that is almost unlistenable.
+Too much clipping results in a very harsh-sounding, almost unlistenable audio track.

-The goal of speaker calibration is to adjust the sound pressure levels coming out of your speakers to represent an accurate stereo image.
+Speaker calibration aims to adjust the sound pressure levels coming out of your speakers to represent an accurate stereo image.
 We’ve outlined a few steps to follow:

-- Play a -20dB pink noise and adjust your monitors one at a time until each reaches a volume between 75-85dB.
+4. Play a -20 dB pink noise and adjust your monitors one at a time until each reaches a 75-85 dB volume.

 I also recommend reading my full guide on comparing studio monitors and speakers.
 You’ll learn everything about their designs and purpose.
 Studio Monitors vs. Speakers – Everything You Need To Know